CAMLAB-UChile/vemlab/README.md

 <b>Segoe UI Semibold</b>: This font must be installed directly in your operating system.
 In Windows system this is done in Settings-->Fonts or just type "Font settings" in Window's search utility.

 <b>Good Times RG</b>: This font must be added to the Java Runtime Environment (JRE) that ships with MATLAB (if that is the Java version being used by the program).
-Below are steps to install the fonts:
+The steps to install the font are:

 1. Copy the TTF fonts to "<matlabroot>\sys\java\jre\win64\jre\lib\fonts", e.g., "C:\Program Files\MATLAB\R2019a\sys\java\jre\win64\jre\lib\fonts".
 Note: You might need to be an administrator to copy files to this folder.